iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Fenchel Rockafellar Duality.md

 [[Dualization Techniques]], finding the Fenchel dual for a given function. [[Convex Conjugation]], the definition and interpretations for a convex conjugate of a function, and [[Duality/MinMax MaxMin Lemma]].

-We might need to use [[Duality/Fenchel Identity]] one theorem characterizing the existence of the minimizers for the primal and the dual problems.
+We might need to use [[Duality/Fenchel Identity, Inequality]] one theorem characterizing the existence of the minimizers for the primal and the dual problems.

 ---